DraftKings reaches agreement to become official sportsbook and odds provider for ESPN

 “We also know what that threshold level was of market share to be at by the third anniversary (of the agreement with ESPN), and we could see through the first couple months of football season, though we’re making a lot of improvements in a number of areas that we’ve shared, we weren’t on a path, a trajectory, to get to that level of market share,” Snowden said.
 “You know where it’s headed.
 And why sort of string this along?
 Let’s get together and figure out the best path forward for both companies.”

-Beginning 1 December, DraftKings entertainment products will be exclusively integrated across ESPN’s ecosystem.
+Beginning December 1, DraftKings entertainment products will be exclusively integrated across ESPN’s ecosystem.
 A full rollout is expected in 2026.
 Players will be able to access betting features and offerings including DraftKings’ sportsbook, daily fantasy, and DraftKings Pick6 at launch.

-“ESPN’s unmatched visibility across the world of sports make this collaboration a natural fit,” said DraftKings CEO and Co-Founder Jason Robins.
+“ESPN’s unmatched visibility across the world of sports make this collaboration a natural fit,” said DraftKings Chief Executive and Co-Founder Jason Robins.
 “As an innovative leader in digital sports entertainment, DraftKings is uniquely positioned to integrate our technology and products with ESPN’s iconic brand and storytelling power.
 Together, we’re delivering a seamless, engaging, and responsible experience that elevates how fans connect with live sports.”

 DraftKings also will play a major role across ESPN’s digital platforms.
 DraftKings will power the betting tab within the ESPN app, and customers will receive special promotions for ESPN Unlimited, ESPN’s new direct-to-consumer product.